Cubs vs. Mets MLB Betting Odds, Trends & Prediction

 Cubs vs. Mets MLB Betting Trends

-Mets are 16-5 SU in their last 21 games played on a Wednesday when playing at home
+Cubs are 1-4 SU in their last 5 games played on a Thursday

 Cubs vs. Mets MLB BETTING PREDICTION

 Take the under.
-The under is 8-3 in the Cubs’ last 11 games overall, is 8-3 in their last 11 road games and is 4-1 in their last five games when facing an opponent from the National League East Division.
-On the other side, the under is 6-2 in the Mets’ last eight games, is 5-2 in their last seven games against the Cubs and is 10-3 in their last 13 games when playing at home against Chicago.
+The under is 15-6 in the Cubs’ last 21 games overall, is 9-3 in their last 12 road games and is 5-1 in their last six games against a National League opponent.
+On the other side, the under is 5-1 in the Mets’ last six games overall, is 5-1 in their last six games against the Cubs and is 11-3 in their last 14 home games against Chicago.